The Friends of Nunney Church are looking for volunteers to help clean the church on Saturday 6 May, after the completion of a new nave ceiling.

 “The ceiling plastering looks superb and the general appearance is exactly as it was before the old ceiling came down 60 years ago.
 I haven’t stopped smiling yet.”

-It will, however, be ready in time for the Service of Re-opening and Dedication of All Saints Church at 6pm on Saturday 13 May.
 The Bishop of Bath & Wells, the Right Reverend Peter Hancock, has kindly agreed to come and dedicate the restored roof.

 An invitation is extended to all Friends of Nunney Church to attend this very special service.

 The church has been the centre of this village for 800 years.
 It desperately needed to be restored to serve generations yet to come.

 The church lost its ancient roof 60 years ago.
 Although the temporary roof has kept out the elements, it did not let in any light and was a not fitting on a Grade I edifice.

 Nunney Church is not only the oldest and biggest building in the village but one where the most important activities take place.